mflatt/sweetpea-py/docs/_source/guide/usage.rst

 - **Diagonal 1**: (small, green) and (big, red)

-If we simply cross the factors, there's no guarantee that both colors will show up in the first two trails.
+If we simply cross the factors, there's no guarantee that both colors will show up in the first two trails, only that all `Font`-`Color` word combinations will show up over four trials.

   .. doctest::